UCIDataScienceInitiative/IntroR_Workshop/index.md

 EX8. (optional) Exercises for *apply() and split()
   + 8.1 use one of the *apply() functions to get the frequency table on all discrete variables.
 Note that if these variables were all of factor type instead of numerical type, this could be directly done by summary(data[,c(2,7,8)])
   + 8.2 find average mpg for each # cylinders
-  + 8.3 find 2.5 and 97.5 percentile of mpg for each # cynlinders
+  + 8.3 find 2.5 and 97.5 percentile of mpg for each # cylinders
   + 8.4 split the dataset based on # cylinders